Azure AI guide for predictive maintenance solutions

 - Train door failures: X may be chosen as two days.

 - Wind turbine failures: X may be chosen as two months.

 Regression for predictive maintenance

-Given the question "What is the remaining useful life of the equipment?", labels for the regression model can be constructed by taking each record prior to the failure and labeling them by calculating how many units of time remain before the next failure.
-In this method, labels are continuous variables (See Figure 4).
+The question here is: "What is the remaining useful life (RUL) of the equipment?"
+For each record prior to the failure, calculate the label to be the number of units of time remaining before the next failure.
+In this method, labels are continuous variables.
+(See Figure 4)

 Figure 4.
 Labeling for regression

 For regression, labeling is done with reference to a failure point.
 Its calculation is not possible without knowing how long the asset has survived before a failure.
 So in contrast to binary classification, assets without any failures in the data cannot be used for modeling.
 This issue is best addressed by another statistical technique called Survival Analysis.
 But potential complications may arise when applying this technique to PdM use cases that involve time-varying data with frequent intervals.
 For more information on Survival Analysis, see this one-pager.

 Multi-class classification techniques can be used in PdM solutions for two scenarios: